 Complaints, Concerns, Compliments

-The Patient Ombudsman is responsible for investigating complaints related to Ontario’s hospitals, long-term care homes and community care access corporations (CCACs).
+The Patient Ombudsman is responsible for investigating complaints related to Ontario’s hospitals, long-term care homes and home and community care.

 The Ontario Ombudsman is responsible for investigating complaints related to public sector bodies.
-The Ontario Ombudsman does not investigate hospitals, long-term care homes and community care access corporations (CCACs).
+The Ontario Ombudsman does not investigate hospitals, long-term care homes and Central LHIN Home and Community Care.

 Is your complaint ONLY about a Regulated Health Professional?